How to Cut Back on Sugar Over the Summer Holidays

 How to cut back on sugar over the summer holidays

-Unfortunately at so many family destinations, sweet temptations are part and parcel of the experience.
+Unfortunately, so many family destinations also prioritise sweet temptations as part of the experience.
 This also means endless demands for drinks, slushies, ice cream, sweets and chocolate.

 But as well as the cost to your wallet, shelling out on sugary snacks will also come at a price for your children’s teeth.